 It may lead to an ectopic pregnancy.
-If you do get pregnant, you’re more likely to have this type of pregnancy, when the fetus grows in one of your fallopian tubes instead of in your uterus.
+If you do get pregnant, you’re more likely to have this type of pregnancy, occurs in someplace other than the uterus, usually in one of your fallopian tubes.
 Ectopic pregnancy may cause the tube to burst.
 This can lead to severe bleeding.
 You’ll need surgery right away to fix it.

 After tubal ligation, you might have a rapid decline in the hormones estrogen and progesterone.
-This is called post-tubal ligation syndrome (PTLS).
+Whether this may occur is often debated but it is referred to as post-tubal ligation syndrome (PTLS).
 Symptoms are a lot like menopause: hot flashes, night sweats, a dry vagina, mood swings, trouble sleeping, a lower sex drive, and irregular periods.
 Or you could have heavy, painful periods.

 The cut made from your surgery can get infected, or you might react to the anesthesia.
 There's also a small chance of lingering belly pain.